Manhattan Pump Station: Sustainable Upgrades

-The upgrade of the Manhattan Pump Station includes complete replacement of screening and pumping equipment, new HVAC and electrical systems, new odor control and emergency turbine generator systems, service voltage change from the existing 480-volt service to 4160-volt service, and new office and personnel facilities.
+The upgrade of the Manhattan Pump Station included complete replacement of screening and pumping equipment, new HVAC and electrical systems, new odor control and emergency turbine generator systems, service voltage change from the existing 480-volt service to 4160-volt service, and new office and personnel facilities.

-The project’s architectural team received an award in 2002 for Excellence in Design from the Art Commission of the City of New York.
 Our design intent was to provide an open, inviting public building with large glass areas that allow the community to look inside.
-And since moving water is the structure’s function, we incorporated that theme into the building’s appearance.
+And since moving water is the structure’s function, we incorporated that theme into the building's appearance.

 Another noteworthy aspect of the design is the emphasis on sustainable building materials:

 - A post industrial waste material (fly ash and slag) substituted for cement in concrete mixes for the facility - saving energy (cement production is energy intensive), reusing a waste product, improving the quality of the concrete, and reducing cost.

 - Borate was used as an alternative preservative for the treatment of lumber, as it resists mold and mildew but does not contain contains the heavy metals and carcinogens harmful to humans and the environment of the standard preservative (Copper Chromium Arsenate).

 - Brick tile inlay concrete panels were fabricated within a 500 miles of the project site, reducing carbon emission in shipping.

 - High-performance glazing and window frames, using 1 ½-thick insulating glass with low-e with brisole shading element, to reduce solar gain.